An abdominal mass is swelling in one part of the belly area (abdomen).

 When to Contact a Medical Professional

-Seek immediate medical help if you have a pulsating lump in your abdomen along with severe abdominal pain.
+Get medical help right away if you have a pulsating lump in your abdomen along with severe abdominal pain.
 This could be a sign of a ruptured aortic aneurysm, which is an emergency condition.

 What to Expect at Your Office Visit

 In an emergency situation, you will be stabilized first.
-Then, the doctor will exam your abdomen and ask questions about your symptoms and medical history, such as:
+Then, your provider will examine your abdomen and ask questions about your symptoms and medical history, such as:

-A pelvic or rectal examination may be needed in some cases.
+A pelvic or rectal exam may be needed in some cases.
 Tests that may be done to find the cause of an abdominal mass include: